The sound came first.

 The two riders were bundled in heavy layers, their faces obscured by balaclavas and goggles.
 They moved with purpose, heading straight for the Peacock estate at the end of the cul-de-sac.

-"A snowmobile," the younger woman said quietly.
-Almost to herself.
+"A snowmobile," the younger woman whispered,

 The older woman stared at her as if she had spoken in a language that did not exist.